Invasive Species

 Invasive Species in Our Lakes

 Our lakes are home to many plants and animals that are good for the lake.
 But, some species are harmful to our lakes.
+These are invasive species.

 Approximately 90 lakes and rivers in New Hampshire are infested with invasive species.